Boomerang effect (psychology): Environmental behaviors

-Mann and Hill investigated the case of litter control and showed that the combination of different positive influence strategies could actually create boomerang effect and decrease the amount of appropriate disposal of waste.
+Mann and Hill investigated the case of litter control and showed that the combination of different positive influence strategies could actually create boomerang effect and increase the amount of littering.

-Schultz et al. (2007) conducted a field experiment in which the normative messages were used to promote household energy conservation where they found the descriptive message of neighborhood usage created a boomerang effect depending on the high prior household consumption.
+A field experiment in which the normative messages were used to promote household energy conservation found the descriptive message of neighborhood usage created a boomerang effect depending on the high prior household consumption.
 They also eliminated the boomerang effect by adding an injunctive message about social approval.
-Their results offered an empirical evidence for prior research on the theoretical framework for boomerang effects.
-Swatuk et al. found a boomerang effect regarding a call of climate control action from locals after The Paris Agreement.
-The call was considered 'maladaptation' due to it calling for displacement of communities from traditional lands.
-They suggest careful articulation of policy and program decisions to improve policy making.